StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

   2 rows in set (0.02 sec)
   ```

-2. Create a Spark table `score_board` in the following ways
+2. Create a Spark table `score_board` in the following ways.
-* Set the option `starrocks.write.properties.merge_condition` to `score` which tells the connector to use the column `score`
+* Set the option `starrocks.write.properties.merge_condition` to `score` which tells the connector to use the column `score` as the condition.
-  as the condition
 * Make sure that the Spark connector use Stream Load interface to load data, rather than Stream Load transaction interface, because the latter does not support this feature.

   ```SQL